-The stage was set in the middle of the field, with people crowding around its edges, so for blind ol bats like me it was really like watching teeny people move around from a distance… ;__; The traditional Japanese music playing over the speakers was good though.
+The stage was set in the middle of the field, with people crowding around its edges, so it was really like watching teeny people move around from a distance.
+The traditional Japanese music playing over the speakers was good though.

-There were a number of people dressed up in yukatas; although not all these were Japanese.
+There were a number of people dressed up in yukatas; although not all were Japanese.
 I think people just like the experience of wearing a cultural costume.
-I tried wearing one in the hot Japanese summer once, and it wasn’t very pleasant :’D
+I tried wearing one in the hot Japanese summer once, and it wasn’t very pleasant.

 The bruh and I were very hungry so we decided to grab food from whichever stall had the least people – bad idea.
 The overpriced unagi bowl (RM15) was extremely sad, consisting of two thin slivers of fishy-smelling unagi, wet rice, a soggy fishcake/tofu and cucumbers.